spujadas/elk-docker/docs/index.md

 **Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](https://github.com/spujadas/elk-docker).
 If you want to build the image yourself, see the *[Building the image](#building-image)* section below.

+**Note** – The last image using the Elasticsearch 1.x and Logstash 1.x branches can be pulled using `sudo docker pull sebp/elk:E1L1K4`.
+The versions of the ELK components in that image are: Elasticsearch 1.7.3, Logstash 1.5.5, and Kibana 4.1.2.

 ## Usage <a name="usage"></a>

 Run the container from the image with the following command: